Plumsail/forms-docs/source/javascript/fields.rst

-Methods
+Fields
 ==================================================

 General info
 --------------------------------------------------
-Here you can find methods that can be used on fields and controls that you have on your form.
+Here you can find properties of the fields that you have on your form and methods that can be used on them.

 Insert them into JavaScript editor or inside OnClick setting for buttons and links.